korzhyk/CLOVER-Z370-AORUS-Gaming-7/README.md

 ## Issues

 1. There is an issue with USB drives after sleep: the system warns about not properly unmounted storage device.
 This happens when I overclock the memory modules.
 And, I need two times mouse clicks to get the desktop (but this resolved by boot arg `darkwake=0`).
 2. The limit of USB ports is `15` but it counts not only physical but also protocol based.
 So if one physical port can be used by two protocols such as 3.0 (SS) and 2.0 (HS), in this way in system he actually own two of fifteen addresses (eg. HS01/SS01).
 You can see the real USB mapping in this [picture][102].
-Due to these limits I didn't enable a `HS08` port in `SSDT-8-USBx.aml` table, but if you need this USB 2.0 header to work, you can drop the USB 3.0 protocol on another port.
+Due to these limits I didn't enable a `HS08` port in [SSDT-10-USBx.aml](/OEM/Z370 AORUS Gaming 7/ACPI/patched/SSDT-10-USBx.dsl) table, but if you need this USB 2.0 header to work, you can drop the USB 3.0 protocol on another port.
 And keep in mind USB 3.1 ports such as Type-C, Type-A and header provided by ASMedia controller.
 3. Front panel with audio jack not working.
 Really need help.

 ## USB ports mapping